Arangieskop

 Day 1

-The hike starts off nice and gentle, but as soon you hit the single track, you gaze up at the mountain and realise that the general nature of day 1 is UP.
+The hike starts off nice and gentle, but as soon as you hit the single track, you gaze up at the mountain and realise that the general nature of day one is UP.

 The first day is only 9.5km, but it will take you a good 6–8 hours to get to the hut, depending on your pace and rest stops.
 The relentless uphill makes for slow going.